 Originally conceived as a site for “a new 4-H forest”, the scope of camp activities has expanded to include many facets of environmental education and recreation.

 Over 85% of the total campground is set aside for the purpose of environmental education.
 The self-guided nature trails winds its way for nearly a mile through dense pine forest, swamp and grassland.
-White birch, oaks, beech and maple are surrounded in the spring by thousands of trillium accented by a sprinkling of marsh marigolds, violets and spring beauty’s.
+White birch, oaks, beech and maple are surrounded in the spring by thousands of trillium accented by a sprinkling of marsh marigolds, violets, and spring beauties.